 A second survey asked participants how often they clean their solar panels.
 The results below indicate that an astonishing 50% of respondents do not know if they are obliged to clean solar modules, while 38% clean only when needed, 2% quarterly, 2% twice and the rest which is 8% do once per annum.

 This result illustrates a direct correspondence between the cleanliness of a panel and the quality of performance and output an installer should expect.
 Solar panels are exposed to dirt, debris, unmanaged vegetation and pollution daily.
 Renewable Energy Hub recommends for maximum efficiency, most manufacturers recommend that your PV array be cleaned every six months.
 Our vegetation management software utilities enable you to improve service, identify hazards, and gain a more accurate view of vegetation conditions

 In conclusion, our research shows us that the most overlooked elements of a profitable PV solar system are the most critical in maintaining optimum power generation, increase in revenue and establishing a powerful reputation in a competitive market.

 Join Guest Panelist Matt Herman, Director of O&M Services at Namasté Solar, along with industry experts on October 21st at our “How to Grow your Solar Services Revenue” Webinar.

 Find out more and register for your place today.

 Maintenance is True Sustainability

-60Hertz has designed purpose-built Computerized Maintenance Management Software (CMMS) that automates the tracking and maintenance for assets of small-scale utilities and owner-operators.
+60Hertz has designed purpose-built Computerized Maintenance Management Software (What is CMMS?) that automates the tracking and maintenance for assets of small-scale utilities and owner-operators.

 An effective CMMS that efficiently digitizes your maintenance program to drive down costs by automating alert triggered work orders, centrally managing field tickets, and more.
 Click below to connect with one of our helpful team or book a no-obligation demo.